 Every once in a blue moon, maybe ever so slightly more often than that since blue moons only occur every two and half years, I have the appearance that I have my act together—my kids are clean and fed, my house is relatively clean and tidy, we have done an appropriate amount of educational activities, meals are planned (and food even defrosted), everyone’s health regimes are complete, the laundry is reasonable, I may have even completed some routine self-care.
-It’s all an act I never really have my act together anymore, as hard as I may try, and by anymore–I mean since I had kids.
-What I have figured out, my secret to at least occasionally seeming like I do have my act together, was a game changer for me and for my family!
+It’s not so easy to have my act together anymore, as hard as I may try, and by anymore–I mean since I had kids.
+What I have figured out…my life management secret to at least occasionally seeming like I do have my act together, was a game changer for me and for my family!

-Whenever I really seemed on top of several areas of my life, the kids, the marriage, the house, the medical needs, the pets, the education of the kids, the community service at our church, the Sunday school, the, the, the….you get the idea, when I seemed on top of several areas of my life I was always neglected several other areas until either there was an emergency with one of those areas or the neglect was so bad that it drove me crazy.
+Whenever I really seemed on top of several areas of my life, the kids, the marriage, the house, the medical needs, the pets, the education of the kids, the community service at our church, the Sunday school, the, the, the….you get the idea… When I seemed on top of several areas of my life I always neglected several other areas until either there was an emergency with one of those areas or the neglect was so bad that it drove me crazy.

 The trick for me is to organize the manageable chunks in my mind, or sometimes on paper.
-Like things don’t have to be rotated with like things, everything just have to rotate often enough to cycle back around to get attention.
+I know everything won’t get done and if it doesn’t I just skip to the next.
+Everything just has to rotate often enough to cycle back around to get attention.
 I try to plan for 15 or so minutes of activity in a chunk because I have little kids and let’s face it more time than that will mean interruption and interruption means distraction and most often failure to complete the task—I have to set myself up for the most likely chance of success.